SparkPost/support-docs/articles/user-guide/alerts.md

 No need to pick just one, every alert can notify on multiple channels.

 ## Custom Thresholds and Filters
-Pick trigger thresholds that make sense for you and get as specific as you need with which resources to track.
+Pick trigger thresholds that make sense for you and get specific with which resources to track.
 Each alert metric supports a different type of trigger threshold and types of filters you can use.

 ### Bounce Rate Metrics
 Bounce rate alerts trigger above percentage of your choice.
 Filter what the alert tracks by:
-* Subaccounts: Track Master and all subaccounts, any subaccount, or any number of specific subaccounts.
+* Subaccounts: Track Master and all subaccounts, any subaccount, or specific subaccounts.
-* Sending IPs: Any number of your sending IPs.
+* Sending Domains
-* Mailbox Providers: Pick any number of popular mailbox providers from [this list](#header-mailbox-providers).
+* Sending IPs
-* Sending Domains: Any number of your sending domains.
+* Mailbox Providers: Pick popular mailbox providers from [this list](#header-mailbox-providers).

 ### Health Score Metric
 Health Score alerts trigger on your choice of: